Skip to main content

 Most “brain training” relies on words · read the prompt, parse the question, click the answer.
-The nine games on this list never ask the player to read anything · the round, the prompt, and the answer all live in shapes, colours, sounds, or numbers.
+The Twenty-three games on this list never ask the player to read anything · the round, the prompt, and the answer all live in shapes, colours, sounds, or numbers.
 That makes them uniquely useful in three settings · for children too young to read fluently, for adults learning a new language who want a cognitive break that does not punish their reading, and for anyone whose brain just wants a session of pure pattern instead of pure language.

 What you will get out of this article.
 A short tour of every no-reading game, why text-free training has unique advantages, an inline round of each, and a 15-minute kid-friendly routine that travels across languages.